materight/evolutionary-image-vectorization/README.md

 </div>

 ### Video Vectorization
-Both algorithms can be also applied to videos:
+Both algorithms can be also used to vectorize videos:

 <div align="center">